OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

  - Inspect the contents of the security token
  - Get in touch with our support team

-# Configuring Azure Active Directory (AAD)
+# Configuring Azure Active Directory (AAD) {#AzureADauthentication-ConfiguringAzureActiveDirectory(AAD)}

 The first steps are to configure your Azure Active Directory to trust your instance of Octopus Deploy by configuring an App in your AAD.

-## Configure Octopus Deploy as an App in your AAD
+## Configure Octopus Deploy as an App in your AAD {#AzureADauthentication-ConfigureOctopusDeployasanAppinyourAAD}

 :::hint
 At the time of writing this documentation, the "new" Azure Portal's **Azure Active Directory** feature was in preview.
 The following instructions are based on the "old" portal at [https://manage.windowsazure.com](https://manage.windowsazure.com).